 - Glue stick

-I hope you enjoyed week five of Play Through The Bible.
+I hope you enjoyed week seven of Play Through The Bible.
 I’d love to hear from you!
 Leave a comment below or use the hashtag #playthroughthebible on Twitter or Instagram!

-Affiliate links included.
+Affiliate links may be included.
 Thank you for using your purchases to help support Simple Life.
 Messy Life.